michaellunzer/evolution-astro-blog/src/content/posts/workout-week3-monday.md

 - Circuit 3: This couplet set is performed with little or no rest between each set until both exercises are completed.

   Dumbbell Bench Press: 12 reps; weight will be moderate, so that you can get all of the reps with good form

+  Bent-Over Barbell Row with Wide Pronated Grip: reps; weight will be moderate, so that you can get all of the reps with good form.

+  Rest 1 minute and then repeat circuit.
+Do this 4 times.
+Push yourself to stay at the same weight, or slightly increase the weight on each set.

+After the workout: Go directly into low- to medium-intensity cardio.
+Can be any variant that you like (stairs, treadmill rower, jogging outside), but you must keep a consistent pace. with your heart rate in the 120-to-130 range for at least 20 minutes.